Volunteer Screening Policy

 iii.
 Any offence involving theft or fraud

-26. BNW Soccer will retain verification of PVSCs for three (3) years and Screening Disclosure Forms for one year.
-NW Soccer may also retain written records of communication with individuals whose PVSC or Screening Disclosure Form indicated a relevant offence, as well as copies of its decisions and written reasons for decisions.
+26. Byron Optimist Soccer Club will retain verification of PVSCs for three (3) years and Screening Disclosure Forms for one year.
+Byron Optimist Soccer Club may also retain written records of communication with individuals whose PVSC or Screening Disclosure Form indicated a relevant offense, as well as copies of its decisions and written reasons for decisions.
 All records will be maintained in a confidential manner and will not be disclosed to others except as required by law, or for use in legal, quasi-legal, or disciplinary proceedings.

-27. Personnel may be required to submit an application form (Appendix A) as determined by NW Soccer.
+27. Personnel may be required to submit an application form (Appendix A) as determined by Byron Optimist Soccer Club.

 28. Personnel may be required to submit personal and/or professional references.
 When required, Personnel will be asked to consent to give the organization permission to contact the provided references.